raminkhatami/nobleedingtr/README.md

 //import package
 import tr from "nobleedingtr"

-// Write your code and start using your text as camel case member of tr object without defining it.
+// Write your code and start using your text as camel case member of tr object without defining it anywhere in your code.

 console.log(tr.whyYouAreNotCarefull)
-//above prints---> why you are not carefull
+//↑ prints---> why you are not carefull console.log(tr.expiryDateIsTwoMonthAfterOpenning)

-console.log(tr.expiryDateIsTwoMonthAfterOpenning)
-//above prints---> expiry dateI is two month after openning
+//↑ prints---> expiry dateI is two month after openning console.log(tr.youAre$YearsOld("31"))

-console.log(tr.youAre$YearsOld("31"))
-//above prints--->you are 31 years old
+//↑ prints--->you are 31 years old

 console.log(tr.youWillBe$YearsOld$MonthFromNow("31","two"))
-//above prints---> you will be 31 years old two month from now.
+//↑ prints---> you will be 31 years old two month from now.

-//the above code defines 4 variables in /locaels/default.locale during developement.once you are done wit developement translate default.locale to any language you like: for example Japanese and place the contents in ja.locale. and later set tr._locale = "ja"
+//the above code defines 4 variables at /locaels/default.locale during developement.
+Once you are done with developement translate default.locale to any language you like: for example Japanese and place the contents in ja.locale  and later set tr._locale at the top of your code. tr._locale = "ja"

 //there are two special varaible inside tr and both are set with underbar tr._locale and tr._writeLocale